Exclusive: U.S. SEC scrutinizes fairness of stock exchange pricing

 The regulatory scrutiny is part of a broader effort by the SEC under Chairman Jay Clayton to improve transparency around exchange pricing and ensure it is fair and equitable as required under the Exchange Act.

-“The SEC has thrown the gauntlet down,” said Chester Spratt, a finance professor at Carnegie Mellon University and a former chief economist at SEC.
-Tiered pricing will likely emerge as a central issue in the debate, said Spratt, who has a working paper on the topic.
+“The SEC has thrown the gauntlet down,” said Chester Spatt, a finance professor at Carnegie Mellon University and a former chief economist at SEC.
+Tiered pricing will likely emerge as a central issue in the debate, said Spatt, who has a working paper on the topic.

 The regulator has also ordered exchanges to justify recent fee hikes for market data, and has mandated a pilot program to test banning rebate payments that exchanges make to brokers for liquidity-adding stock orders.

 ICE, Nasdaq and Cboe have filed lawsuits or appeals challenging the SEC’s authority on those two mandates.

 Tackling U.S. exchanges is one of the few areas where Republicans and Democrats agree.
 Republicans believe the current rules are anti-competitive, while Democrats worry existing exchange structures and incentives could hurt small and large investors.